spolnik/JAlgoArena-API/README.md

 ## Introduction

 - API Gateway is the single point forwarding to destination service.
-It's using Eureka for identifying url/addresses of the services just based on their names.
+It's using Consul for identifying url/addresses of the services just based on their names.
 Additionally - it has configured client load balancer (Netflix Ribbon) - which load balance requests - it's mainly used in JAlgoArena for many Judge Agents - as they are stateless services and considerably slowest part of JAlgoArena infrastructure.

 ![Component Diagram](https://github.com/spolnik/JAlgoArena/raw/master/design/component_diagram.png)